thinhdth3839/Thinh-Duong-Tan-Hung/README.md

 # Thinh Duong Tan Hung
 # Hi there! 👋 I'm Thinh Duong Tan Hung
-**Data Scientist | AI Enthusiast | Lifelong Learner**
+**Data Scientist | AI Engineer | Undergraduated Bachchalor of AI**

 Welcome to my GitHub profile!
 Here's a bit about me:

 🔍 **Who I Am**:
 I'm currently pursuing a Bachelor's Degree in AI at **FPT University**, with an excellent academic record (GPA: 8.2/10.0).
 I have a passion for data science, machine learning, and solving real-world problems with innovative solutions.